timescale/docs/use-timescale/metrics-logging/index.md

 # Metrics and logging

-You can see metrics and logs for your Timescale Cloud services in the Timescale Cloud dashboard.
+You can see metrics and logs for your Timescale services in the Timescale Cloud dashboard.
 You can also integrate with third-party logging services.

 *   View [service metrics][metrics] in the dashboard.